h3imdall/ftp-remote-edit/README.md

 ## Package preferences
 - `Open In Atom Dock` - Open the view as tab in atom dock instead of panel.
 Only available from Atom 1.17.0
 - `Show On Right Side` - Show the view on the right side of the editor instead of the left.
+- `Allow Pending Pane Items` - Allow items to be previewed without adding them to a pane permanently.
 - `Hide Ignored Files` - Don't show items matched by the `Ignored Names` core config setting.
 - `Show Hidden Files` - Force FTP Server to show hidden files (e.g. htaccess)
 - `Sort Folders Before Files` - When listing directory items, list subdirectories before listing files.